Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Introduction

-Work related to the proposed algorithm are presented in e.g.\ \citet{DahlinLindsten2014}, \cite{GutmannCorander2015} and \cite{MeedsWelling2014}.
-In the first two works, the authors aim to obtain a maximum likelihood estimate and MAP estimate using GPO, respectively.
+Related work to the proposed algorithm is presented in e.g.\ \citet{DahlinLindsten2014}, \cite{GutmannCorander2015} and \cite{MeedsWelling2014}.
+In the first two works, the authors aim to obtain a maximum likelihood estimate and \textsc{map} estimate using \textsc{gpo}, respectively.
 In the present work, we would like to approximate the entire posterior and not only the parameter that maximises the value of the likelihood or posterior.
 Moreover, compared with \cite{MeedsWelling2014}, the uncertainty encoded into the surrogate function is utilized to determine the next point in which to sample the log-posterior.
-Finally, we consider SSMs with intractable likelihoods and therefore employ SMC-ABC algorithms within the GPO algorithm to estimate the log-posterior.
-SMC-ABC often give estimates with a larger variance, which makes inference more challenging compared with tractable SSMs considered by \citet{DahlinLindsten2014}.

 We continue with Section~\ref{sec:overview}, where an overview of the proposed algorithm and its components are presented.
 Sections~\ref{sec:smc} and \ref{sec:gpo} discuss the details of these components and the resulting algorithm is presented in Section~\ref{sec:algorithm}.
-We conclude the paper with an extensive numerical evaluation in Section~\ref{sec:results} on simulated and real-word data, and some final remarks and future work in Section~\ref{sec:conclusions}.
+We conclude the paper with an extensive numerical evaluation in Section~\ref{sec:results}, and some remarks and future work in Section~\ref{sec:conclusions}.